tecso/GetCleanAssignment/README.md

-# Get-Clean-Data-Programming-Assignment
+# GetCleanAssignment
-Coursera course on Getting and Cleaning Data
+Assignment from Getting and Cleaning Data (Coursera)